saksham0808/homepage/mdfiles/mdvim.md

 * %: Move to a matching brace (when your cursor is one brace, this moves you to the matching one)

 Now to saving files, you can save any text you write with `:w`.
 Note that pressing ':' takes you to a special mode where you can type out commands.
 More on this later. 'w' stands for write.
 You can save a file you opened with `:w`, but if it was a new file, you would have to write something like `:w filename` to save it by that name in the current directory where Vim was opened.\n
 You can quit Vim with `:q`.
-Also, you can quit without saving changes by typing `:q!`
+Also, you can quit without saving changes by typing `:q!`\n

+**The ':' commands**\n
+Vim can do various other non-editing stuff with the colon-commands.
+You want to change your colour-scheme?
+Type `:colorscheme <name>` and you're done (remember, Tab completion works here.
+Try experimenting with different schemes right now and choose one you like).\n
+Try typing `:set ` and then try Tab completion, you'll see the various settings you can play with.\n Of note, these commands stay active only till Vim is open.
+If you close it and re-open, these settings are gone.
+To keep them permanent, look at the section about the vimrc.

 content;